"If Bob Dylan and Paul McCartney had a child this is what he would sound like.

 "Listened to your music on Reverbnation.com.
 Awesome music"

-LaF, only ever intended as a studio outfit, have released half a dozen albums to date and a single with the great Gavin Monaghan, who has a CV more impressive than most.
+LaF, only ever intended as a studio outfit, have released half a dozen albums and a single with the great Gavin Monaghan, who has a CV more impressive than most.
 He includes the likes of Robert Plant, Grace Jones and Courtney Love among his clients.

 LaF eventually became a performing band, taking a mix of originals and covers around the local circuit while also preparing a seventh album for release.

-After several months of writing and recording he released the album Welcome to the Village in January 2014.
+After several months of writing and recording I released the album Welcome to the Village in January 2014.
 The tracks have been played on over 250 radio stations, and have been downloaded and streamed thousands of times.